 A team is awarded "round points" for each round in the regular season.
-To calculate the "round points" for team A, for a round where team A played team F: multiply the number of game points won by team A in this match, by the total match points that team F won in the regular season.
-The sum of team A's "round points" is team A's USAT tie-break points.
+To calculate the "round points" for team A, where team A played team F: multiply the number of game points won by team A in this match by the total match points that team F won in the regular season.
+The sum of team A's "round points" is team A's USAT tie-break points (exception: round points are multiplied by 1.5 when the match includes a B-Team).

 Example.
 Team A scored 4 game points in their first round match against team F. Team F's total match points for the regular season was 5.
-Team A's "round points" for the first round are $4 \times 5 = 20$.
+Team A's "round points" for the first round are 4 X 5 = 20.
 Do the same calculation for the rest of team A's rounds.
 Then sum up all of team A's "round points" to get team A's USAT tie-break points.